scott-griffiths/bitstring/doc/quick_ref.rst

 Bits
 ----

-``Bits`` is the most basic class.
+``Bits`` is the most basic class and is just a container of bits.
 It is immutable, so once created its value cannot change.
-It is a base class for all the other classes in the `bitstring` module.

 Methods
 ^^^^^^^